H-DC/Notnetflix/README.md

 This project is a simplified version of the french front end of Netflix.
 It was created with React and CSS.
 Data are provided by [The MovieDB Api](https://www.themoviedb.org/documentation/api) an Api Key is requiered to use it.

 ### Tools used:
+functionalities :
+- Get last datas with "themoviedatabase"
+- Scroll movies with arrows at the sides of the screen
+- Show details and movie trailer on hover

+### Tools used:
 - React
 - react-youtube
 - movie-trailer